castronu/castronu.github.io/index.md

 ---
+redirect_from:
+  - /skills/
+  - /contact/
+  - /contacts/
+---
 #
 # By default, content added below the "---" mark will appear in the home page
 # between the top bar and the list of recent posts.